Top Crowdfunding Fashion Sites

 According to a recent article in the Financial Times, people like you and me have helped contribute to the crowdfunding site, Kickstarter (read my description and analysis on the largest crowdfunding site) raising over $2 billion for 78,000 projects over time.
-This new form of finance and participative product design (here's my brief description of what is crowdfunding) is transforming industries like real estate (top real estate crowdfunding platforms), non-profits (top crowdfunding sites for non-profits and charities), and science (top crowdfunding sites for scientific research), just to name a few.
+This new form of finance and participative product design (here's my brief description of what is crowdfunding) is transforming industries like real estate (top real estate crowdfunding platforms), non-profits, and science (top crowdfunding sites for scientific research), just to name a few.

 The FT article interviewed a company that recently used Kickstarter to crowdfund new lingerie designs: